DEC logoRULES AND REGULATIONS

 1. Landscape Treatment within parking areas shall provide visual and climatic relief from broad expanses of pavement and shall be designed to channel and define logical areas for pedestrian and vehicular circulation.

-2. The applicant shall provide shade trees around the perimeter of all parking areas at a minimum ratio of one (1) tree per 25 lineal feet of parking lot perimeter.
-In portions of parking areas where screens are required, the applicant shall provide shade trees along the perimeter at a minimum ratio of one (1) tree per 50 lineal feet of parking lot perimeter in addition to the required screen.
-Trees shall appear informally arranged, rather than set in straight evenly spaced rows, unless existing trees, or major site elements suggest a formal arrangement.
-Informally arrange trees may be clustered or grouped, if desired, as long as clusters/groups are not more than 75 feet apart.
+2. The Applicant shall provide shade trees around the perimeter of all parking areas at a minimum ratio of one (1) tree per 25 lineal feet of parking lot perimeter.
+In portions of parking areas where screens are required, the Applicant shall provide shade trees along the perimeter at a minimum ratio of 1 tree per 50 lineal feet of parking lot perimeter in addition to the required screen.
+Trees shall appear informally arranged, rather than set in straight evenly spaced rows, unless existing trees or major site elements suggest a formal arrangement.
+Informally arranged trees may be clustered or grouped, if desired, as long as clusters/groups are not more than 75' apart.

 3. Internal parking area plantings are required.
 Exclusive of perimeter screen planting, internal parking lot landscape areas shall contain one deciduous shade tree for every 20 parking spaces.
 Trees shall be distributed throughout the parking lot as evenly as possible, although more than one tree may be located on a single island.
-Trees shall be set back at least five feet minimum from the face of the curb.
+Trees shall be set back at least 5' minimum from the face of the curb.
 Tree placement and parking lot lighting shall not conflict.
-Salt-tolerant shrubs shall be planted along divider islands, preferably native species clustered in groups of five or seven, at a rate of one shrub per each ten feet of divider island length.
-Interior parking area plantings may be waived in truck parking areas if interior areas are screened from public ways, the principal entrance of any abutting building, the Open Space and Recreation zoning district, or residential zoning district with a year-round visually impervious screen at least six feet tall at installation and perimeter plantings are provided.
+Salt-tolerant shrubs shall be planted along divider islands, preferably native species clustered in groups of 5 or 7, at a rate of 1 shrub for each 10' of divider island length.
+Interior parking area plantings may be waived in truck parking areas if interior areas are screened from Streets, the principal entrance of any abutting building, the Open Space and Recreation zoning district, or residential zoning district with a year-round visually impervious screen at least 6' tall at installation and perimeter plantings are provided.

 4. Parking area terminal, intermediate, and divider islands shall contain no more than 25% impervious surfaces.
 The remaining 75% shall be landscaped with grass or other groundcover suitable to the Director.
-Shrubs planted in islands shall not exceed four feet in height where they might impede vehicular or pedestrian circulation.
+Shrubs planted in islands shall not exceed 4' in height where they might impede vehicular or pedestrian circulation.

 (i) Viewshed Overlay Districts: The Viewshed Overlay District protects scenic vistas from the top of Prospect Hill and the Fruitland Museum.
-Affected areas in the Devens are shown on Figure H in Appendix B. [974 CMR 3.06(8)]
+Affected areas in Devens are shown on Figure H in Appendix B. [974 CMR 3.06(8)].
+The following apply to all projects within the Viewshed Overlay District:

 1. To the maximum extent feasible, buildings and all topographic alterations in the viewshed shall be located within previously disturbed areas (see 974 CMR 3.06(6) Figure F).

 2. Where buildings encroach on undisturbed wooded areas, the DEC may determine that such encroachment would have a significant adverse effect on the viewshed.
-To mitigate this adverse effect, the DEC may require that additional trees of at least four inch caliper or clusters of three inch caliper minimum to be planted.
+To mitigate this adverse effect, the DEC may require that additional trees of at least 4" caliper or clusters of 3" caliper minimum to be planted.
 The DEC shall determine the spacing, density, size, and location of trees needed to soften the visual impact of the new construction.

-i.
+a.
 Landscape Screen on Level Terrain in Viewshed Overlay Districts.
-If a landscaped screen is required on land at approximately the same elevation as the finished grade of the building, deciduous trees of four-inch minimum caliper and evergreen trees of ten-foot minimum height (with at least one evergreen tree for every three deciduous trees) shall be planted at a density and location specified by the DEC (see 974 CMR 3.06(7) Figure G1).
+If a landscaped screen is required on land at approximately the same elevation as the finished grade of the building, deciduous trees of 4" minimum caliper and evergreen trees of 10' minimum height (with at least one evergreen tree for every three deciduous trees) shall be planted at a density and location specified by the DEC (see 974 CMR 3.06(7) Figure G1).

-ii.
+b.
 Landscape Screen on Natural or Artificial Berm in Viewshed Overlay Districts.
-Where a screen is located on land higher than the finished grade of the building, the required deciduous tree caliper can be reduced by ½-inch and evergreen tree height can be reduced by two feet for every three feet of elevation difference compared to the finished grade of the building, to a minimum size of three-inch caliper for deciduous trees and six- foot height for evergreen trees.
+Where a screen is located on land higher than the finished grade of the building, the required deciduous tree caliper can be reduced by ½" and evergreen tree height can be reduced by 2' for every 3' of elevation difference compared to the finished grade of the building, to a minimum size of 3" caliper for deciduous trees and 6' height for evergreen trees.
 The number and location of trees planted shall be specified by the DEC.

-4. Buildings within the Viewshed Overlay District shall not have reflective metal flashing, mechanical enclosures, window frames or treatments, doors, roofing material, or building trim and that all metal surfaces shall be finished with a dark, nonreflective finish.
+4. Buildings within the Viewshed Overlay District shall not have reflective metal flashing, mechanical enclosures, window frames or treatments, doors, roofing material, or building trim and all metal surfaces shall be finished with a dark, non-reflective finish.
 Rooftops shall not be illuminated.
-Signs shall be located below new or existing tree canopies (Article III, Section J of the By-Laws).
+Signs shall be located below new or existing tree canopies.

-a. vegetated roofs that comply with the DEC’s Vegetative Roof Policy.
+a.
+Vegetated roofs that comply with the DEC's Vegetative Roof Policy.
 A vegetated roof is a roof that is covered with vegetation and a growing medium, planted over a waterproofing membrane.
-It uses a root repellant system, a drainage and filter layer, and a growing medium of at least four inches and plants.
+It uses a root repellant system, a drainage and filter layer, and a growing medium of at least 4" and plants.

 6. Landscaping plans for projects located in the Viewshed Overlay District shall show the design and location of vegetated roofs and walls.